 Overcrowding & Gaps

 A very common condition of seeing a dentist for getting braces is overcrowding in teeth set.
 It is experienced when a child doesn’t have proper space in their jaw for all the teeth.
-However, it could be cured by getting the braces treatment from a good dentist at an early age.
+However, it could be cured by getting braces treatment from a good dentist at an early age.
 This might get worse when a child grows and he or she has to floss or brush in that area.
-If teeth are not clean, they might accumulate plaque and lead to decaying teeth, bad breath, gum disease, and losing bone around the teeth.
+If teeth are not clean, they might accumulate plaque and lead to decaying teeth, bad breath, gum disease, and loss of bone around the teeth.

 If left neglected, it can lead to broken and unhealthy teeth, which may require all-on-4 queen creek treatment which extracts and replaces teeth on the same day.
 Nevertheless, it could be fixed with braces.
-The next thing is an excessive gap amongst the set of teeth; it is just the opposite of overcrowding and could be fixed with braces.
+The next thing is an excessive gap among the set of teeth; it is just the opposite of overcrowding and could be fixed with braces.

 Overbite & Underbite

-When front teeth on the upper jaw overlap the front teeth on the lower jaw, it causes an overbite.
+When the front teeth on the upper jaw overlap the front teeth on the lower jaw, it causes an overbite.
 This condition is noticeable as well, as it accompanies several other oral and other health issues.
 Overbite might increase the risk of affecting the front teeth and might also fracture the front one if an injury occurs.
 The opposite of the overbite condition is underbite, it occurs if all the teeth on the upper front are behind the teeth of the lower front.

 This condition might occur in case of irregular jaw size and it also creates difficulty in biting and chewing.
 People with underbite might also accelerate facial imbalance and facial aging.
 However, both of these conditions could be managed after getting the braces.